-Section 6: Aging and Dependent Adults
+Section 69: Aging and Dependent Adults

-California is home to more older adults than any other state in the nation and this population continues to grow.
+California is already home to more older adults than any other state in the nation and this population continues to grow, and the state's 65 and older population is expected to double from 3.5 million in 2000 to 8.2 million in 2030.
 The huge growth in the number of older Californians will affect how local governments plan for and provide services, running the gamut from housing and health care to transportation and in-home care services.
 While many counties are addressing the needs of their older and dependent adult populations in unique and innovative ways, all are struggling to maintain basic safety net services in addition to ensuring an array of services needed by this aging population.

 The Adult Protective Services (APS) Program is the state's safety net program for abused and neglected adults.
-APS is now solely financed and administered at the local level by counties.
+APSand-is now solely financed and administered at the local level by counties.
 As such, counties provide around-the-clock critical services to protect the state's most vulnerable seniors and dependent adults from abuse and neglect.
 Counties must retain local flexibility in meeting the needs of our aging population, and timely response by local APS is critical, as studies show that elder abuse victims are 3.1 times more likely to die prematurely than the average senior.

-- 1) Counties support reliable funding for programs that affect older and dependent adults, such as Adult Protective Services and In-Home Supportive Services, and oppose any funding cuts, or shifts of costs to counties without revenue, from either the state or federal governments. - 2) Counties support efforts to prevent, identify, and prosecute instances of elder abuse. - 3) Counties support investments of new state and federal resources to support the APS workforce and enhance the direct services available to victims of abuse and neglect. - 4) Counties are committed to addressing the unique needs of older and dependent adults in their communities, and support collaborative efforts to build a continuum of services as part of a long-term system of care for this vulnerable but vibrant population. - 5) Counties support federal and state funding to support Alzheimer's disease and dementia research, community education and outreach, and resources for caregivers, family members and those afflicted with Alzheimer's disease and dementia.
+- Counties support reliable funding for programs that affect older and dependent adults, such as Adult Protective Services and In-Home Supportive Services, and oppose any funding cuts, or shifts of costs to counties without revenue, from either the state or federal governments. - 2) Counties support efforts to prevent, identify, and prosecute instances of elder abuse. - 3) Counties support investments of new state and federal resources to support the APS workforce and enhance the direct services available to victims of abuse and neglect. - 2)4)Counties are committed to addressing the unique needs of older and dependent adults in their communities, and support collaborative efforts to build a continuum of services as part of a long-term system of care for this vulnerable but vibrant population.